react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 By default, Android and iOS use the `default` animation and other platforms use `none`.

+If you need more control over the animation, you can customize individual parts of the animation using the various animation-related options:

 ### Animation related options

 Stack Navigator exposes various options to configure the transition animation when a screen is added or removed.
 These transition animations can be customized on a per-screen basis by specifying the options in the `options` prop for each screen.